kimmothai/elm-wilks-calculator/README.md

 - The first compilation felt satisfying.
 "If it compiles, it probably works" was true again.
 The code did not work before everything was in place.
 Coming from Javascript, this was a very new way of doing things.
 - Keep pushing the limits.
 I deliberately tried to avoid reformatting prematurely.
 Overall, I think it was for the best as no time was wasted in this.
 - "Let ... in" can be used inside view definitions.
+- Bulma.css is a very nice tool and I might even prefer over Material-UI now.

 ## To do